 ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of March 31, 2020 and December 31, 2019.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of December 31, 2019.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.

-The provision for income taxes was deemed de minimis for the three months ended March 31, 2020 and for the period from December 23, 2019 (inception) through December 31, 2019.
+The provision for income taxes was deemed de minimis for the period from December 23, 2019 (inception) through December 31, 2019.